0x0zAgency/infinitymint-react-maker/README.md

 - Infinity Gems expand your NFTs power and because your InfinityMint NFTs are modular, you can upgrade them in perpetuity

 # Quickstart
-- [Live Testnet Deployment of 🥳time.eth](https://partytime.infinitymint.app/) - This demo dApp is provided as a case you can check out to understand how to work InfintyMint to your advantage.
+- [Live Testnet Deployment of 🥳time.eth](https://partytime.infinitymint.app/) - This demo dApp is provided as a case you can check out to understand how to work InfinityMint to your advantage.
 The test deployment is on Goerli🔵Base.

 ## Requirements
 - OS: Mac OSX, Windows (XP-11), Debian (5+), Ubuntu (14+)